 Through other efforts, he met Lindsey Reinders and Jeremy McGee, a threesome that soon found they worked well together.
 Before long, a New York Times reporter contacted Eric, dazzled by the growing community.
 That lead to the team officially getting together to launch the Beardbrand store, which they managed to put together with $30 and a vendor commitment, just before the Times article ran and they began their escalation upward.

 Fast forward: Today, Beardbrand doesn’t like kitschy, cheap products (that only adds to the belief that beards are a fad).
-They instead bring you high quality products, natural products with positive results.
+They instead bring you high quality natural products with positive results.
 Their vision remains “to change the way society views beardsmen” while their mission is “to foster style for urban beardsmen.”
 Whew!

 We’ve picked a few products we’d recommend to get you started.
 After that, once you realize the difference Beardbrand offers, you can explore their other collections to your heart’s and your face’s content.

 Blank Slate Beard Wash: If you don’t like scented products, this one’s for you.
 Blank Slate has no fragrance and was developed just for beards.
 You’ll find a soft lather that’s gentle on the face, yet strong enough to tackle curly, coarse beards.
 With multiple five star reviews, it’s a hit.

 Spiced Citrus Beard Oil: They spent months cultivating this one.
 The result?
 The finest blend of lightweight natural oils that will leave your beard conditioned and looking shiny and healthy, without feeling slimy or weighed down.
 With an appealing fragrance that’s fresh and light, a one-of-a-kind blend of spices and grapefruit, Beardbrand offers a word of warning — the smell is so delicious, it’ll be hard not to munch on your mustache.
 Maybe have breakfast before you groom your beard!